Brickpit Ring Walk: State Brickworks

-Following a NSW Government inquiry into the monopolistic control of brickyards by the Metropolitan Brick Company, in 1911 the NSW Minister for Public Works resumed 9.5 ha of Crown land from the adjacent State Abattoir for the State Brickworks, and by 1925 the site comprised 23.5 ha.
+Following a New South Wales Government inquiry into the monopolistic control of brickyards by the Metropolitan Brick Company, in 1911 the NSW Minister for Public Works resumed 9.5 ha of Crown land from the adjacent State Abattoir for the State Brickworks, and by 1925 the site comprised 23.5 ha.
 There were difficulties in constructing the first kiln at the Brickworks, caused by the refusal of private manufacturers to sell their bricks for this purpose.
 Bricks made during the early years of the site were transported by barge to a depot in Blackwattle Bay from where they were loaded for road transport to building sites.
 Trading operations of the state-owned State Brickworks commenced on 1 November 1911 and the output for the first trading period was wholly absorbed on Government works.
 During the economic depression of the 1930s, the brickworks operated at a significant loss.
 In 1936, they were sold to private enterprise and closed in 1940.
 A train station for workers to use opened on the site in December 1939.

 After World War II, the Government re-established the State Brickworks due to a shortage of bricks.
-Reformulated in 1946 as an agency within the NSW Department of Public Works, two large pits were created to provide the clay to make the bricks and the bricks were also shipped to country areas of New South Wales as the State Brickworks grew to acquire 7 percent of the brick market in New South Wales.
+Reformulated in 1946 as an agency within the NSW Department of Public Works, two large pits were created to provide the clay to make the bricks and the bricks were also shipped to country areas of New South Wales as the State Brickworks grew to acquire seven percent of the brick market in New South Wales.
 The State Brickworks acquired 200 acre used by the State Timberworks at and built new facilities on this site.
 The first pit was closed and filled in during the 1960s.
 In 1988, the NSW Government announced plans to close the operations at Homebush and to sell the Blacktown site as a going concern.

 Popular culture

-During the 1960-80s the Brickworks was known as "Brickies" a popular place for drag racing on a Friday or Saturday night.
+During the 1960–80s the Brickworks was known as "Brickies" a popular place for drag racing on a Friday or Saturday night.
 Drivers set off from the Big Chiefs (Beefy's) burger joint on Parramatta Road, racing up Underwood Road towards Brickies Hill.
 This circuit can be seen in the 1977 film The FJ Holden.
 The Brickworks was also used as a filming location for Bartertown scenes in Mad Max Beyond Thunderdome.